icai-imat-deep-learning/deep-learning/projects/p1/README.md

 ## Inspection of the code

-These 3 ponts are meant to assess things that cannot be measured by automatic testing, as code tyle and organization.
+These 3 points are meant to assess things that cannot be measured by automatic testing, as code tyle and organization.

 ## Parts of the project

-We recommend the student to fllow the order we present in this section since it is the most easy and natural one to complete the project.
+We recommend the student to follow the order we present in this section since it is the easiest and mosre natural one to complete the project.

 ### load_data function (QA test, 1 point)